CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M03_Lab3_Dynamics_365_Customer_Service_capstone_lab.md

     ![](../images/module3/lab3/24.png)

-23. On the **Quick Create: Phone Call** form complete the activity as follows:
+23. On the **Quick Create: Task** form complete the activity as follows:

 	- **Subject:** Research Pipers issue